 We realize many of our customers are facing challenges of their own right now.
-We're doing what we can to ease your worries.
+We're asking that you work with us to ease your worries.

-MGED will not be shutting off service to customers due to late-payment or overdue bills.
-This will continue until the COVID-19 Emergency declaration is lifted.
-Any calls threatening to shut off your service are coming from scammers!
+MGED will not be shutting off service to residential customers due to late-payment or overdue bills if you have filed for financial hardship.
+This will continue through the winter moratorium.
+Any calls threatening to shut off your service may be coming from scammers!

 MGED does not report any customer payment or credit history to agencies that affect credit ratings.